 Two of a Kind

-More recent species, such as daddy longlegs, orbweavers and wolf spiders possess only a single pair of book lungs.
-Orbweavers and wolf spiders also breathe through "trachea" that branch out from their book lungs throughout their bodies.
+More recent species, such as daddy longlegs, orb weavers and wolf spiders possess only a single pair of book lungs.
+Orb weavers and wolf spiders also breathe through trachea that branch out from their book lungs throughout their bodies.
 Scientists agree that trachea are a later development in the evolutionary history of spiders.

-Spiders that don't have book lungs and breathe through trachea include members of Caponiidae and Symphytognathidae.
+Spiders that don't have book lungs and breathe through trachea include members of the spider families Caponiidae and Symphytognathidae.
 Most spiders that breathe using only trachea have a single spiracle on the underside of their abdomen.
-Scientists have identified a specialized form of trachea in spiders called "sieve trachea," which are numerous fine trachea extending from larger main trunks.
+Scientists have identified a specialized form of trachea in spiders called sieve trachea, which are numerous fine trachea extending from larger main trunks.

-Spiders transport oxygen around their bodies in "hemolymph," a blue, blood-like substance.
-Oxygen diffuses across thin membranes in book lungs and trachea into hemolymph, which is blue because it contains a copper-based substance called "hemocyanin."
-Hemocyanin works in a similar way to red blood cells, binding to oxygen and releasing it in areas with low oxygen concentrations, and transporting waste carbon dioxide to areas where it can diffuse out into the atmosphere.
-Spiders have a single-chambered, tubular heart, arteries and veins but no capillaries.
-When spiders are excessively active, muscle contractions cause hemolymph to move around the body, increasing the transportation of gases.
+Although spiders do not have specialized blood cells like red cells in humans, hemocyanin works in a similar way to red blood cells.
+Hemocyanin binds to oxygen and releases it in areas with low oxygen concentrations, and transports waste carbon dioxide to areas where it can diffuse out into the atmosphere.
+Spiders have a single-chambered, tubular heart, arteries and veins, but they do not have capillaries.